JungMinyong/enzo-dev/src/enzo/notes.md

 - In Grid_DepositMustRefineParticles, allstars is used to flag a cell for refinement, but not sure if they need all the stars from other processors as well.

-- in the current setup, all stars will be updated only for each processor.
-Brocast will be done later on only if needed.
+~~- in the current setup, all stars will be updated only for each processor.
+Brocast will be done later on only if needed.~~

 - background gravity history is only needed when polynomical approximation is applied. in that case, I can include them within star object.
 For now, I can just use background acceleration within grid.